 Qualify for an Election

 In order to become a candidate in an election you must qualify for the office you are seeking.
 The qualifying period is a three day window which is set by law.
-Local candidates qualify at your parish clerk of court's office.
-State candidates qualify at the secretary of state's office.
+Local candidates qualify at the parish Clerk of Court's Office.
+State candidates qualify at the Secretary of State's Office.

-View more information on the qualifications of specific offices.
-You can also view more about the qualifications of candidates for Orleans Parish only.
+View the qualifications of specific offices.
+If qualifying for an office in Orleans Parish, view the qualifications of candidates for Orleans Parish only.

 Forms and Fees